 When deciding if the IBDP is right for your child, there are many considerations to take into account beyond academics, and understanding the program as well as the entry requirements is an essential first step.

-Mr. Galligan, our Academic Coordinator, will guide you through the core elements of the IBDP and what is expected of students before and after acceptance into the program, as well as our tailored post-graduation pathways to support students of all passions.
+Mr. Galligan, our Academic Coordinator and Mr. Neil Walton, our Upper School Principal, the core elements of the IBDP and what is expected of students before and after acceptance into the program at Stamford, as well as our tailored post-graduation pathways to support students of all passions.

 The session will cover: